Manifolds of Triangulations, braid groups of manifolds and the groups $\Gamma_{n}^{k}$: The Manifold of Triangulations

 \subsection{Topological manifold of triangulations}

-Now, let us pass to the definition of the topological braid groups.
-To this end, we shall construct the $2$-frame of the {\em topological manifold of triangulations}.
-The idea is pretty simple.
-We try to catch all simplicial decompositions which may eventually happen for the manifold of triangulations for whatever metrics, and glue them together to get an open (non-compact) manifold.
+The definition of geometrical manifold of triangulations heavily depends on the metric of the manifold $M$.
+For example, if we take $M$ to be the torus glued from the square $1\times 10$, the combinatorial structure of the manifold of triangulations will differ from the combinatorial structure for the case of the manifold of triangulations for the case of the torus glued from the square $1\times 1$.
+Its analogue which is independent on the metric is the {\em topological manifold of triangulations}.
+We shall construct the $2$-frame of this manifold.
+The idea is to catch all simplicial decompositions which may eventually happen for the manifold of triangulations for whatever metrics, and glue them together to get an open (non-compact) manifold.

-Consider the manifold $M^{d}$.
-We consider all possible metrics $g_{\alpha}$ as above.
-They naturally lead to $M_{g_{\alpha}}^{dn}$ as described in the previous section.
-As we have shown, those manifolds are naturally stratified.
+Consider a topological manifold $M^{d}$.
+We consider all Riemannian metrics $g_{\alpha}$ on this manifold.
+They give manifolds $M_{g_{\alpha}}^{dn}$ as described in \cref{sec:geometrical_manifold}, which are naturally stratified.
 By a {\em generalised cell} of such a stratification we mean a connected component of the set of generic points of $M_{g_{\alpha}}^{dn}$.

-We say that two generalised cells $C_{1}$ and $C_{2}$ are {\em adjacent} it there exist two points, say, $x=(x_{1},\dots, x_{n})$ in $C_{1}$ and $x'=(x'_{1},\dots, x'_{n})$ in $C_{2}$ and a path $x_{t}=(x_{1}(t),\dots, x_{n}(t))$, such that $x_{i}(0)=x_{i}$ and $x_{i}(1)=x'(i)$ such that all points on this path are generic except for exactly one point, say, corresponding to $t=t_{0}$, which belongs to the stratum of codimension $1$.
+We say that two generalised cells $C_{1}$ and $C_{2}$ are {\em adjacent} it there exist two points, say, $x=(x_{1},\dots, x_{n})$ in $C_{1}$ and $x'=(x'_{1},\dots, x'_{n})$ in $C_{2}$, and a path $x_{t}=(x_{1}(t),\dots, x_{n}(t))$, such that $x_{i}(0)=x_{i}$ and $x_{i}(1)=x'(i)$ such that all points on this path are generic except for exactly one point, say, corresponding to $t=t_{0}$, which belongs to the stratum of codimension $1$.

 We say that two generic strata of $M_{g_{\alpha}}^{dn}, M_{g_{\beta}}^{dn}$ are {\em equivalent} if there is a homeomorphism of $M_{g_{\alpha}}^{dn}\to M_{g_{\beta}}^{dn}$ taking one stratum to the other.